 When it comes to passwords, it’s always about keeping it a secret that matters.
 Don’t associate complexity with security.

-The goal is to make your password hard to guess but easy for you to remember and use.
-Your password shouldn’t be so complex that you’d have difficulty using it.
+The goal is to make your password hard to guess but easy to remember and use.

-A Wi-Fi password that includes letters, numbers, and special characters, can be a pain, especially when you need to enter it into an IoT device.
-Consider a digit-only password.
+A Wi-Fi password that includes letters, numbers, UPPER case/lower case, and special characters can be a real pain, especially when you need to enter it into an IoT device, such as a printer or a media streamer—even a modern one like the Fire TV.

-Here’s one of many ways to make a digit-only password random and easy to remember:
+Generally, it’s best to use a digit-only password.
+Here’s a way to make a password effective and easy to remember:

-Pick a long sentence and use each word’s letter count to form the password.
+Pick a long sentence or phrase and use each word’s letter count to form the password.

 4. Initialize the Internet connection

-Depending on the router, you can do this on the Internet or WAN or Setup part of the interface.
-For most Internet connections, you can leave it at Auto and let the router detect the setting by itself.
+Depending on the router, you can do this on the Internet, WAN, or Setup part of the interface.
+For most Internet connections, you can leave it at Auto (Automatic IP) and let the router detect the setting by itself.

-Some Internet plans, especially those with static WAN IP addresses, will require you to type in the settings correctly.
-In this case, you need to enter the information, including the IP address, the subnet masks, and the default gateway provided by the consult your provider.
+An Internet plan with a static WAN IP address will require you to type in the settings correctly.
+In this case, you need to enter the information, including the IP address, the subnet masks, and the default gateway provided by your provider.
+(It’s generally best to copy and paste the information they provide—one wrong digit will cause things to go haywire.)

-Other than that, you can play with different interface parts to figure out additional features and settings of the router.
+Other than that, you can play with different interface parts to figure out additional features and router settings.
 Running into problems?
 Knowing how to reset a router will help.
-That brings us to the next part on maintaining a home Wi-Fi router.
+That brings us to the next part: maintaining a home Wi-Fi router.

 Home Wi-Fi Router maintenance

-A router works non-stop for days or even months on end — it might run into problems once in a while.
+A router works non-stop for days or even months on end—it might run into problems occasionally.
 So, knowing when to restart and how to reset it will come in handy.

 Router firmware update

-Generally, if a router has a mobile app, you can use the app for the firmware update.
-Generally, the firmware update is a common function of any router’s mobile app.
+Generally, if a router has a mobile app, you can use the app to update the firmware.
+Generally, the firmware update is a standard function of any router’s mobile app.

 If a router has the auto-update function, you might want to turn that on.
-In this case, make sure you set the update time appropriately since the route will restart itself.
+In this case, ensure you set the update time appropriately since the route will restart.

-A firmware update takes up to 10 minutes to complete, so pick the time accordingly.
+A firmware update takes up to 10 minutes, so pick the time accordingly.
 Generally, a router only has new firmware every couple of months, if at all.

-Alternatively, you can also update a rotuer’s firmware manually via the steps blow.
+Alternatively, you can manually update a router’s firmware using the steps below.

 Steps to perform a router firmware update

 - Look for the latest firmware.
-The easiest way is to Google the routerβs model and βfirmware,β such as βAsus RT-AX68U firmwareβ.
-Most of the time, the first result is the place where you can find the latest firmware.
+The easiest way is to Google the router’s model and “firmware,” such as “Asus RT-BE92U firmware”.
+Most of the time, the first result is where you can find the latest firmware.

-- Download the firmware.
-In most cases, the firmware is inside a zip file.
-You need to open this file and drag the firmware out to a location you know, such as the desktop, on your computer.
+- Download the firmware, which is often inside a zip folder.
+You need to open this file and drag the firmware to a location you know, such as the desktop on your computer.

 - Proceed to upload the new firmware.